opws/opws-dataset/docs/fields.md

 ## password.reset.flow.request.form.account.accepts, password.reset.randomize.request.form.account.accepts, password.reset.onetime.request.form.account.accepts

-A space-separated token string of what identifiers the site needs to request an email to enter password reset flow.
+An array of what identifiers the site needs to request an email to enter password reset flow.
 (Usually some combination of "email" and/or "username".)

+`domain`, sometimes seen with services like domain registrars, refers to a domain attached to the account, ie. one the customer has set up or purchased.

 When sites *require multiple* identifiers, they are joined with a plus (`+`).